 Before you declare, please read through a description of our degree tracks (below) and go over our What should I major in? page with your University College pre-major advisor to make sure that you find a degree track and academic program that is right for you.

 Geology (BS) 244A: This standard geology degree produces a well-rounded graduate who is prepared to go to graduate school or directly into industry.
-This degree track is the department's most flexible track, but still requires considerable external coursework in calculus, chemistry, and calculus-based physics, as well as an intensive summer field course in geology.
+This degree track is the department's most flexible option for students (you can tailor it to your interests and career goals), but still requires considerable external coursework in calculus, chemistry, and calculus-based physics, as well as an intensive summer field course in geology.

 Geology (BA) 244A: Students pursuing this degree option take all the same classes the the BS in Geology (above) but must also declare a minor field of study as well as satisfy a foreign language requirement.
 Students who are double majoring in a BA-granting degree track typically use this degree track.